How to Order Moulding Online in Brookfield, MA

 Corner Moulding:

-There are two basic sorts of corners mouldings: inside and outside.
-We stock a few sizes in the outside corner, and one size in the inside corner.
-Some come as precut 8' pieces, but we do sell them by the foot as well.
-A corner moulding can be just the thing to dress up the corner of your wall, drawing the eye down the rich stained wood to the matching baseboard.
-It can also be a nice break in the lines and texture of the wall, allowing for a nice break between different wall colors or patterns.
+A corner moulding can be just the thing to dress up the corner of your wall, drawing the eye down the rich, stained wood to the matching baseboard.
+It can also provide a nice break in the lines and texture of the wall, creating a pleasing transition between different wall colors or patterns.

 Cove / Scotia: